JaimeGalvezMartinez/JaimeGalvezMartinez/README.md

 Here are a few projects I've been working on:

-- [**Project A**](https://github.com/TheHellishPandaa/GNU-PasswdManager2025): GNU-PasswdManager: A Open-Source Password Manager Programed in Python
+- [**GNU-PasswdManager**](https://github.com/TheHellishPandaa/GNU-PasswdManager2025): A Open-Source Password Manager Programed in Python
 - [**Project B**](https://github.com/TheHellishPandaa/): A brief description of Project B.
 - [**Project C**](https://github.com/TheHellishPandaa/project-c): A brief description of Project C.